insure logo

 9. Coverage level

-While purchasing only the bare minimum car insurance coverage may be tempting in terms of saving money, it could leave you financially exposed if something were to happen.
+While purchasing only the bare minimum car insurance coverage may be tempting in terms of saving money, it could leave you financially exposed if you’re in an accident.

 12. Previous insurance coverage